With eyes on midterms, Trump embraces immigration fight

 Former Trump senior adviser Steve Bannon said the president is emphasizing the policies that brought him to the White House.

 “I think this is one of his best moments.
 I think this is a profile in courage.
-This is why America elected him.
-He is not a politician, he’s a leader.
-He will not back down on core principles,” Bannon said.
+This is why America elected him,” Bannon said.
 “This is not doubling down, it is tripling down.”

+Still, Trump, a voracious watcher of cable news who is especially attuned to the power of images, appeared to acknowledge later Tuesday that the optics could be doing damage.

+During his closed-door meeting with lawmakers on the Hill, Trump said his daughter Ivanka had encouraged him to find a way to end the practice, and he said separating families at the border “looked bad,” according to several attendees.

 Trump’s immigration standoff comes as he escalates his nationalist trade moves, imposing new tariffs on imports and threating more.
 With few powerful opposing voices remaining in the West Wing, Trump is increasingly making these decisions solo.
 Some key advisers have left, and chief of staff John Kelly appears sidelined.

 Other conservatives also raised concerns, but many called for Congress to make changes instead of asking Trump to directly intervene.
-Ralph Reed, chairman of the Faith & Freedom coalition of evangelical voters, added to the drumbeat to end the child separation policy Tuesday, calling on Congress to pass legislation that would end the process.
+Ralph Reed, chairman of the Faith & Freedom coalition of evangelical voters, added to the drumbeat to end the child separation policy Tuesday, calling on Congress to pass legislation that would end the process as part of a broader immigration overhaul.

 Worried that the lack of progress on his signature border wall will make him look “soft,” according to one adviser, Trump has unleashed a series of tweets playing up the dangers posed by members of the MS-13 gang — which make up a minuscule percentage of those who cross the border.
 He used the loaded term “infest” to reference the influx of immigrants entering the country illegally.

-As the immigration story becomes a national flashpoint, Trump has been watching the coverage on television with increasing anger, telling confidants he believes media outlets are deliberately highlighting the worst images — the cages and screaming toddlers — to make him look bad.
+As the immigration story becomes a national flashpoint, Trump has been watching the TV coverage with increasing anger, telling confidants he believes media outlets are deliberately highlighting the worst images — the cages and screaming toddlers — to make him look bad.

 On Tuesday, Trump argued that sticking by his policies was a winning political strategy as he took a fresh shot at Democrats.